 The Historical Society houses inactive records from the Corporation Division of the Office of the Secretary of State.
 The Secretary of State's database of corporation/business entity information is available online at http://www.accesskansas.org/apps/corporations.html, although it does not include all historic corporations that have been registered in Kansas.
-If a corporation remains in good standing, the records should be available from the Secretary of State's office (785-296-4564).
+If a corporation remains in good standing, or if their records have been digitized, copies should be available from the Secretary of State's office (785-296-4564).

 The records described below are available for research at the State Archives.
 These records are not restricted and patrons are welcome to visit our facility to use them.
 Our reference staff will perform searches for a fee.
 Additional information about Kansas businesses can be found in the Kansas State Gazetteer and Business Directories for 1878-1912 available on Kansas Memory.

 Copies of charters and charter amendments, filed with the Secretary of State's office up to 1939, are available on microfilm at the State Archives and are indexed by name.
 The original business entity filings (a.k.a. "dead jackets") for corporations that forfeited before the year 2000 are also housed at the State Archives.
 These corporation files date back to approximately 1868.
 Dead jacket files may include: the charter application, final charter, amendments, changes of resident agent, lists of stockholders and dissolution documents, but not the disposition of the property or assets of the corporation.
 Please contact the KSHS reference staff for assistance with the historic corporation records.

 Corporation/Business Entity annual reports are available on microfilm for approximately 1868 to 1997.
 The arrangement and content of these records varies over time.
 The agency changed filing systems and periodically changed the classifications assigned to corporations.